 Professional artists who are Deaf, have disabilities, or who are living with mental illness may be eligible for funds to contribute to costs for disability-related supports and services.Learn more

-MAC may provide alternative forms of submission for applicants who have limited internet access and/or do not have reasonable access to a public internet source, such as a public library.
+Applicants who have limited internet access and/or do not have reasonable access to a public internet source, such as a public library may be able to apply using an alternative form of submission.

 To make a request, contact firstname.lastname@example.org or call toll free 1-866-994-2787.